shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 --- abstract

 Prefix hijacking, i.e., unauthorized announcement of a prefix, has emerged as a major security threat in the Border Gateway Protocol (BGP), garnering widespread attention.
 To mitigate such attacks, Internet Routing Registries (IRRs) and Resource Public Key Infrastructure (RPKI) have been developed, providing mappings of IP prefixes to authorized Autonomous Systems (ASes).
-Nonetheless, challenges persist due to the completeness and accuracy of the route origin information contained within IRRs and RPKI.
+Nonetheless, the challenges of distinguishing legitimate MOAS from prefix hijacking still persist due to the completeness and accuracy of the route origin information contained within IRRs and RPKI.
 This document serves to outline the problem statement for current route origin registry system.

 --- middle

 # Introduction

 The Border Gateway Protocol (BGP) is ubiquitously used for inter-domain routing.
 However, it lacks built-in security validation on whether its UPDATE information are legitimate {{RFC4272}}.
-To mitigate security concerns related to prefix hijacking, i.e., unauthorized announcement of a prefix, resulting from the absence of security mechanisms, Internet Routing Registry (IRR) {{RFC1786}} and Resource Public Key Infrastructure (RPKI) {{RFC6480}} were developed.
-These mechanisms serve the purpose of documenting the mapping relationship between IP prefixes and their respective origin Autonomous Systems (ASes).
+This poses concerns regarding prefix hijacking, where unauthorized announcements of prefixes can occur, simulating legitimate multi-origin autonomous system (MOAS).

-However, IRR lacks standard validation mechanisms and fails to incentivize resource holders to update their objects, resulting in outdated and stale information.
-Similarly, RPKI faces challenges arising from the complexity of operations and the hierarchical dependencies of certificates, limiting its widespread deployment.
-To effectively combat improper or malicious BGP announcement and strengthen the resilience of the global routing infrastructure, it is crucial to establish a comprehensive and verifiability route origin registry system.
+Unfortunately, the current route origin registry system, such as Internet Routing Registry (IRR) (RFC1786) and Resource Public Key Infrastructure (RPKI) (RFC6480), are not effective in distinguishing between legitimate MOAS and prefix hijacking.
+There is a pressing need for an extended route origin registry system that can support registration and protection of legitimate MOAS, thereby mitigating the threats posed by prefix hijacking to the routing system.

-This document aims to provide insights to network operators, researchers, and policymakers for improving the security and robustness of the global routing system.
+This document will primarily analyze the various scenarios of MOAS and highlight the limitations of the current route origin registry system.
+By examining these issues, our primary objective is to offer valuable insights to network operators, researchers, and policymakers for improving the security and robustness of the global routing system.

 # Requirements Language